Apple Podcasts content guidelines

 -

 1.4.
 Impersonation.
-Podcasts designed to mislead listeners by mimicking, copying, or duplicating other content or search terms are not permitted.
+Podcasts designed to mislead audiences by mimicking, copying, or duplicating other content or search terms are not permitted.
 Creators must not pretend to be someone else or claim they are affiliated with someone else without their permission and cannot use the artwork, description, or metadata of another creator’s show without permission.

 -